esmf-org/esmf/src/addon/ESMPy/doc/install.rst

 The following packages are *optional*:

+* ESMF installation with NetCDF - required to create :class:`Grids <ESMF.api.grid.Grid>` and :class:`Meshes <ESMF.api.mesh.Mesh>` from file
+    - NetCDF must be built as a shared library for ESMPy installation to succeed
 * `mpi4py <http://mpi4py.scipy.org/>`_- python bindings to MPI, needed to run some of the parallel regridding examples
-* ESMF installation with NetCDF - required to create grids and meshes from file
-    - NetCDF must be built as a shared library for ESMPy installation to succeed
 * `nose <https://nose.readthedocs.org/en/latest/>`_ - for nose testing

 ----------------